qbikez/bunnyshell-templates/Readme.md

 ### Run services

 Each application in `apps` directory has it's own `docker-compose.yaml` file.
 You can run them separately or create one `docker-compose.yaml` to rule them all.
 To do this, use `scripts/recompose.ps1`.
 It will merge all separate docker-compose files along with `.env` files.
 Now you can simply run `docker compose up --build`.

+### Local development

 For local development, you can also start specific applications directly, without using docker.
 That would be `npm start` for node apps and `dotnet run` for .NET ones.

-## Deployment
+The ports, configs, etc. are set up so that apps running in docker are interchangeable with their versions running "bare-metal".

 ## Testing